Pathologists' Assistant — M.H.S.

 Pathologists’ Assistant Program accreditation

 In April, 2018, the Pathologists' Assistant Program was granted a five-year accreditation, with no citations or concerns, from the National Accrediting Agency for Clinical Laboratory Science (NAACLS).
-The next accreditation review is in 2023.
+Continuous accreditation has been maintained since 2018, and the program is in good standing.

 NAACLS is the premier accreditation for pathologists’ assistant programs.
 Strict standards required for this accreditation ensure quality education and preparation for the certification examination and competence in the field as a pathologists’ assistant.
 Loma Linda University School of Medicine's Pathologists’ Assistant Program will adhere to required standards to produce high-quality and competent pathologists’ assistants.
 For further information, contact the National Accrediting Agency for Clinical Laboratory Sciences, 5600 North River Road, Suite 720, Rosemont, IL 60018-5119; 847/939-3597 or 773/714-8880; website: http://www.naacls.org.